Creating a white stain by using chalk paint makes for a simple application and beautiful look…without all the mess!

 You can see my how-to video for dry brushing in this post here >>> How To Dry Brush

 I’m sorry if that all sounds confusing!
-That’s how it goes sometimes when things don’t immediately turn out like you plan.
+That’s how it goes sometimes when things don’t immediately turn out as you plan.

 You just have to keep going, keep adding, etc. If I completely lost you and you have any questions, just ask me below.